 NASA Earth Observatory image by Jesse Allen and Robert Simmon, using VIIRS day-night band data from the Suomi National Polar-orbiting Partnership.
 Suomi NPP is the result of a partnership between NASA, the National Oceanic and Atmospheric Administration, and the Department of Defense.
 Caption by Michon Scott.

-Acquired between September 30 and October 15, 2012, these images illustrate the effects of moonlight on viewing the Persian Gulf region.
+These satellite images illustrate the effects of moonlight on viewing this desert region.

 Satellite images of Earth at night have been a curiosity for the public and a tool of fundamental research for at least 25 years.
 They have provided a broad, beautiful picture, showing how humans have shaped the planet and lit up the darkness.